 But the two were opposites.
 “Whereas Einstein was gregarious and full of laughter, Gödel was solemn, solitary, and pessimistic,” according to the New Yorker.
 Gödel was considered the greatest logician since Aristotle, but his tastes ran more populist than you might expect for a lofty thinker.
 His favorite movie was Snow White and the Seven Dwarfs.

 Furthermore, Gödel’s peculiarities were becoming hard to ignore.
-He was paranoid, he believed in ghosts, he feared being poisoned, and he was convinced that visiting mathematicians might try to kill him.
+He was paranoid, he believed in ghosts, he feared being poisoned, and he was convinced that visiting mathematicians might try to take him out.
 His diet, according to the New Yorker, consisted of “butter, baby food, and laxatives.”

 “He had hallucinatory episodes and talked darkly of certain forces at work in the world ‘directly submerging the good,’ ” according to the New Yorker.
 “Fearing that there was a plot to poison him, he persistently refused to eat.”

 When Adele became hospitalized in late 1977, Gödel quit eating altogether.
 He became a walking skeleton and was admitted to Princeton Hospital in late 1977.
-Two weeks later, he died of starvation.
+Two weeks later, he succumbed to starvation.

-His death certificate read he had died due to “malnutrition and inanition caused by personality disturbance.”
-He was 71 at the time of his death, and he weighed 65 pounds.
+His death certificate read he had passed due to “malnutrition and inanition caused by personality disturbance.”
+He was 71 at the time, and weighed 65 pounds.

 E.L.
 Hamilton has written about pop culture for a variety of magazines and newspapers, including Rolling Stone, Seventeen, Cosmopolitan, the New York Post and the New York Daily News.
 She lives in central New Jersey, just west of New York City